Bearn Stearns, Its Collapse, and Bailout

 At 7:45 p.m. on March 13, Bear Stearns' only had $3.5 billion left in cash.
 How did that happen so quickly?
 Like many other Wall Street banks, Bear relied on short-term loans called repurchase agreements.
 It traded its securities to other banks for cash.
 The so-called repo agreement lasted anywhere from overnight to a few weeks.
 When the repo ended, the banks simply reversed the transaction.
 The lender earned a quick and easy 2-3 percent premium.
 Bear hemorrhaged cash when the other banks called in their repos and refused to lend more.

 No one wanted to get stuck with the Bear's junk securities.

 Bear didn't have enough cash to open for business the next morning.
 It asked its bank, JP Morgan Chase, for a $25 billion overnight loan.
 Chase CEO Jamie Dimon needed more time to research Bear's real value before making a commitment.
 He asked the New York Federal Reserve bank to guarantee the loan so Bear could open on Friday.
-Nevertheless, Bear's stock price plummeted when the markets opened the next day.
-(Source: "Inside the Fall of Bear Stearns," The Wall Street Journal, May 9, 2009.)
+Yet Bear's stock price plummeted when the markets opened the next day.

 Bear's demise started a panic on Wall Street.
 Banks realized that no one knew where all the bad debt was buried within the portfolios of some of the most respected names in the business.
 This caused a banking liquidity crisis, in which banks became unwilling to lend to each other.